sourcesoft/dotfiles/README.md

-My own (Neo)Vim configuration which focuses on JS(React, Vue, stage-0, TS, Flow), CSS(and styled-components), GraphQL and GO, however also works with C# and Python.
+My own (Neo)Vim configuration which focuses on JS(React, Vue, TypeScript, Flow), CSS(and styled-components), GraphQL and GO, however also works with C#, Java, Python and Rust.
 Configuration is based on Tmux, iTerm2, OSX but I also use it on Ubuntu.
-I use Alt and CMD for some key mappings, so it's more suitable for Mac+iTerm.
+I use Alt/CMD for some key mappings, so it's more suitable for Mac+iTerm.

 ![Vim](https://github.com/sourcesoft/dotfiles/blob/master/images/vim.png "vim")